ibbles/LearningUnreal/Actor.md

 We can **spawn** new Actor instances at runtime with the Spawn Actor From Class node.
 We can **destroy** an Actor instance at runtime with the Destroy Actor node.

+# Attach Actor To Actor

+An Actor can be attached to another Actor.
+Attach by dragging on Actor on top of another in the [[Outliner]].
+The dragged Actor will be attached to the Actor it is dropped on.
+When the parent Actor is moved then the child Actor will also move.
+When the parent Actor is hidden, with the eye icon in the [[Outliner]], then the child Actor is hidden as well.
+Detach the attached Actor again by dragging it on top of the parent Actor.